munniomer/100DaysOfCV/log.md

 **Thoughts**: I learned how computers see images , how to Read images and Print out their dimensions and also how to Change images from color to grayscale

+### Day 2: Nov 12, 2019
+**Today's Progress:** Learned about color images and how they are seen by computers, also practiced how to visualize RGB Channels.

+**Thoughts** Learned that color images contain more information than grayscale images and they can add unneccessary complexity and take up more space in memory.
+Also learned when is color important ?

 Follow me on Twitter: [munniomer](https://twitter.com/munniomer)

 Follow me on Medium where I post my blogs [munniomer](https://medium.com/@munniomer)